T. B. D. Prakasa Rao: Governor

 During the Bishopric of Prakasa Rao from 1981 to 2001, he was ex officio member of the Board of Governors representing the Krishna-Godavari Diocese at the near-ecumenical Andhra Christian Theological College, Hyderabad comprising the Church of South India (Anglicans, Congregationalists, Wesleyans), Baptists, Lutherans, and the Methodists.
 Prakasa Rao's term as Governor began during the principalship of K. David, CBCNC and continued for over two decades during the ensuing terms of Suppogu Joseph, STBC, M. Victor Paul, AELC, R. Yesurathnam, CSI, and K. D. G. Prakasa Rao, CBCNC.
-As Governor of the College, Prakasa Rao provided the required management skills enabling the administration of the Seminary making it a notable institution under the Senate of Serampore College (University).
-Incidentally, the Systematic theologian G. Dyvasirvadam, also hailing from the Krishna-Godavari Diocese was a member of the Faculty of the College coinciding with the Governorship of Rao.
+As Governor of the college, Prakasa Rao provided the required management skills enabling the administration of the Seminary making it a notable institution under the Senate of Serampore College (University).
+Incidentally, the Systematic theologian G. Dyvasirvadam, also hailing from the Krishna-Godavari Diocese was a member of the Faculty of the college coinciding with the Governorship of Rao.

-During the academic year 1995-1996, Prakasa Rao was elected as Chairperson of the Board of Governors of the College during the Principalship of the Systematic theologian The Rev. R. Yesurathnam, CSI.
-After two decades of governorship at the College, Rao resigned from the Board of Governors in 2001 due to his voluntary retirement from the Church of South India.
+During the academic year 1995–1996, Prakasa Rao was elected as chairperson of the Board of Governors of the college during the Principalship of the Systematic theologian The Rev. R. Yesurathnam, CSI.
+After two decades of governorship at the college, Rao resigned from the Board of Governors in 2001 due to his voluntary retirement from the Church of South India.

 Honours and death

 In 2001, the Centre for Religious Studies at the State-run Andhra University, Waltair felicitated Prakasa Rao in his capacity as Bishop - in - Krishna-Godavari.

-Prakasa Rao diedon May 30, 2018, in Hyderabad and was buried with full ecclesiastical honours on June 1, 2018 at the CSI-Garrison Wesley Church Cemetery at Karkhana, Secunderabad.
+Prakasa Rao died on 30 May 2018, in Hyderabad and was buried with full ecclesiastical honours on 1 June 2018 at the CSI-Garrison Wesley Church Cemetery at Karkhana, Secunderabad.